Get access to the full brand analysis now

 Revieve’s privacy practices raise several questions that brands should evaluate before integration:

-- Consent mechanism: In observed integrations (e.g., Babor), consent is obtained by clicking a “let’s go” button rather than through an active opt-in checkbox.
+- Consent mechanism: In integrations observed in May 2026 (e.g., Babor), consent is obtained by clicking a “let’s go” button rather than through an active opt-in checkbox.
 Under GDPR Art.
 9(2)(a), explicit consent is required for special category data such as health data derived from facial analysis.
 A general button click may not meet this threshold.

 - Health data acknowledgment: Revieve’s privacy policy states that the platform “does not process or receive access to any personally identifiable information,” yet the same documentation lists the collection of selfie images, skin analysis scores, unique visitor IDs, and location data.
 Skin condition scores derived from facial images are considered health data under GDPR, which creates an inconsistency.